pmem/ndctl/daxctl-online-memory.md

 `--no-movable`
 *--movable* is the default.
-This can be overridden to online new memory such that is is not *movable*.
+This can be overridden to online new memory such that it is not *movable*.
 This allows any allocation to potentially be served from this memory.
 This may preclude subsequent removal.
 With the *--movable* behavior (which is default), kernel allocations will not consider this memory, and it will be reserved for application use.